 Read our full iPhone 11 review.

-Metro has recently received the Samsung Galaxy A51 in its repertoire, and what makes its version of the A51 particularly interesting is that it can connect to 5G networks.
+Metro added the Samsung Galaxy A51 to its repertoire, and what makes its version of the A51 particularly interesting is that it can connect to 5G networks.
 We haven't reviewed the Galaxy A51 5G, though we have extensively used its LTE counterpart, and found the device to be a formidable budget phone with some drawbacks.

 The Galaxy A51 is a sleek enough device with a dazzling 6.5-inch AMOLED display.
 However, its quad-camera system disappoints compared to the single-lens modules in the Google Pixel 4a and iPhone SE, both of which cost far less than the A51 5G (though Google's phone is not sold through Metro).
 Performance on our A51 LTE unit was underwhelming as well, though the 5G variant has a different chipset and more RAM, making it slightly more powerful overall.
 If you're after a 5G-compatible handset but don't want to spend top dollar on the Galaxy S20, the A51 5G is a respectable alternative — so long as you're aware of the tradeoffs you'll make.